 On this blog I share technical insights but also more personal experiences.
-As a game developer “on the side”, a lead engineer at a large financial institution and a father of two, there is plenty of other stuff to cover.
+As a game developer “on the side”, a lead engineer at a large bank and a father of two, there is plenty of other stuff to cover.
 Don’t expect any answers on how to make life work; I don’t know either.

 The ghost of Christmas past…

 Games have always played a big role in my life, as it probably did for a lot of people like me born during or after the 80’s (I am from 1988).
 As a kid, I remember vividly playing GTA, SimCity, Carmageddon and what else with my big brother on the PC.
-One of our biggest enjoyments was the Age Of Empires series.

 Age of Empires (1997, Ensemble Studios)